강의

 • 46-2.
 Penetration Testing Execution Phases

 • Chapter 47.
-Hands-on: Simple Penetration Testing Simulation
+Practice: Simple Penetration Test Simulation

 📘 Example Screens and Example Code

-Rich annotated code is provided with over 160 examples.
+Rich annotated code with over 160 examples is provided.

 We present both vulnerable code and code with reinforced security measures together.
-Since specific countermeasures for reinforcing vulnerabilities are provided in detail, you can apply them directly to practical work.
+Since specific countermeasures for strengthening vulnerabilities are provided, you can apply them directly to practical work.

 For example, Example Code 13-6 contains code with vulnerabilities.

-Meanwhile, example code 13-7 contains code that reinforces the vulnerability.
+Meanwhile, example code 13-7 contains code that reinforces the vulnerabilities.

 🎯 Learning Objectives